envoyproxy/learnenvoy/_articles/incremental-deploys.md

 ```

 To make sure Envoy can discover this service, we’ll also add it to the
-`clusters’ section of our configuration file.
+`clusters` section of our configuration file.

 ```yaml
   - name: service1a